Hervormd Gereformeerde Staatspartij: Ideology and issues

 The HGS was an orthodox Protestant party with a strong nationalist tendency, based on two core ideas: virulent anti-Catholicism and theocracy.

 The party wanted to, in their view, return the Netherlands to its original form: a Protestant nation, based on principles of the Bible.
 It identified heavily with the Geuzen, the Protestant resistance movement which was crucial in Eighty Years' War against the Catholic Spaniards.
 The HGS feared the emancipation of the Dutch Catholics, because it saw Catholicism as a false religion and feared that the Catholics might try to take over the country.
 The party saw the 1886 Dutch Reformed Church split as a historic mistake as it weakened the power of the Protestant part of the population.

 In its manifesto of principles, it explained their view on the Ten Commandments.
 The first commandment ("Thou shalt have no other gods before Me...") was interpreted as a rejection of the false gods of Plutos (capitalism), Demos (democracy) and Ochlos (socialism).
 The party rejected both socialism and strikes as a political tool, and capitalism and exploitation.
 Both in their view were in contradiction with the eighth commandment ("Thou shalt not steal").

 Practically, this meant that the party was opposed to government control of society, including compulsory voting, compulsory vaccination, and social security.

 Representation

-This table show the HGS's results of the HGS in elections to the House of Representatives and Senate, as well as the party's political leadership: the parliamentary leader and the lead candidate; these posts are normally taken by the party's leader.
+This table shows the results of the HGS in elections to the House of Representatives and Senate, as well as the party's political leadership: the parliamentary leader and the lead candidate; these posts are normally taken by the party's leader.